SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 In a document library, there's a series of tokens that can be used to retrieve the URL to the thumbnail of a file, including:

-- `@thumbnail.small`, `@thumbnail.medium`, and `@thumbnail.large` evaluate to the thumbnail URL in three different predefined sizes.
+- `@thumbnail.small`, `@thumbnail.medium`, and `@thumbnail.large` evaluate the thumbnail URL in three predefined sizes.
-- `@thumbnail.<bounding size>` evaluates to the URL to the largest thumbnails that isn't larger than the bounding size in both width and height.
+- `@thumbnail.<bounding size>` evaluates the URL to the largest thumbnail that isn't larger than the bounding size in both width and height.
 For example, `@thumbnail.150` evaluates to the URL to a thumbnail not larger than 150×150 pixels.
-- `@thumbnail.<bounding width>x<bounding height>` evaluates to the URL to the largest thumbnail that isn't larger than the bounding width and bounding height.
+- `@thumbnail.<bounding width>x<bounding height>` evaluates the URL to the largest thumbnail that isn't larger than the bounding width and bounding height.
 For example, `@thumbnail.100x200` evaluates to the URL to a thumbnail not wider than 100 pixels and not higher than 200 pixels.

 These tokens will yield no value on non-file items including folders.

 > [!NOTE]
-> The aspect ratio of thumbnail generated is the same as how the file looks like, changing the bounding sizes will not affect the aspect ratio of the thumbnail.
+> The aspect ratio of the thumbnail generated is the same as how the file looks, changing the bounding sizes will not affect the aspect ratio of the thumbnail.

 > [!TIP]
 > Thumbnails are only available for a list of supported file formats.
 It means that sometimes the URL generated is not accessible due to lack of support on certain formats.
 However, if a valid thumbnail token is set as the _only_ `src` attribute of an `img` tag, we will take care of it and hide the image when it is not available.